Система Orphus

 Accommodation during the trip

-The second and third nights of the trip you will spend in a tent camp located near Mutnovsky and Gorely volcanoes.
-For the first time, the guides will teach you how to set up tents, and then you will do it yourself.
+You will spend the third night in a tent camp at the foot of Gorely volcano.
+The guides will teach you how to set up tents.
 All participants are given tents and tourist mats.
 You should bring your own sleeping bag or you can rent it on site for an additional fee (if necessary, please notify in advance).
 The campsite area also include 2 large public tents for the kitchen and dining room, as well as a tent for the toilet.

 Call friends!